MicrosoftDocs/ATADocs/ATADocs/ata-plan-and-design.md

 -   Storage - Enough for the OS + 10GB for ATA + crash dumps = at least 100 GB

-For more information, see [ATA Capacity Planning](../Topic/ATA-Capacity-Planning.md).
+For more information, see [ATA capacity planning](ata-capacity-planning.md).

 ### Power settings
 For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.